Types of Journalism: 21 Different Types of Journalism

 20. Watchdog Journalism

-Watchdog journalism is another form of investigative journalism in which journalists reassure the authenticity of the news through interviewing the responsible people.
-It is the process of monitoring the government’s actions and increasing the accountability of the news.
+Watchdog journalism is another form of investigative journalism in which journalists ensure the authenticity of the news by interviewing responsible people.
+It is the process of monitoring the government's actions and increasing the accountability of the news.
 Watchdog journalism has become the principle of the press media.
 It enforces the government official and authority to fulfill public interests as per responsibility.
-The watchdog journalists scrutinize the people in power to reveal the fact.
+The watchdog journalists scrutinize the people in power to reveal the facts.
 Watchdog journalism works to inform people rather than entertain them.

 For example.
 "Washington Post's coverage of Watergate scandal."